 I simply used the surplus store’s name and number to track down this filming location, since I thought the storefront in the scene looked authentic.
-Using the full name in a Google search, I found a 1963 article in American Modeler magazine written by “Battling Bob” Hatschek who mentions the New York shop and gives a full address of 332 Canal Street.
+Using the full name in a Google search, I found a 1963 article in American Modeler magazine written by “Battling Bob” Hatschek that mentions the New York shop and gives a full address of 332 Canal Street.
 I then found several other online sources giving the same street number, confirming the location and saving me a trip to the public library and having to look up the store’s name in an old Manhattan phonebook.
-For the longest time the retail space at no. 332 was home to cheap sound/electronic stores which were typical to Canal Street for the last several decades.
-But around 2015, things started changing in the area and most of the bargain stores shut down and were replaced with high-end shops and boutiques.
+For the longest time, the retail space at no. 332 was home to a cheap electronic store, which was typical for Canal Street.
+But around 2015, things started changing in the area, and most of the bargain stores shut down and were replaced with high-end shops and boutiques.
 But you can see by the “before/after” image above, that a lot of the commercial spaces are still unoccupied (most likely due to intimidatingly high rents).

 Jeff Blakeslee was the one who found this location.
 The most obvious clue he worked from was the yellow and red theater that had a marquee with a gigantic 62 on it.
-Assuming that the number was the building address, a Google search for “new york theater” plus “62 east” (after doing an alternative search for “62 west”) got him a couple hits for a theater located at 62 East Fourth Street, which was called the Channel One Theatre in 1971.
+Assuming that the number was the building address, a Google search for “new york theater” plus “62 east” got him a couple hits for a theater located at 62 East Fourth Street, which was called the Channel One Theatre in 1971.

 After consulting the 1940 tax records and checking out the address in Google Street View, Blakeslee and I concluded that we got the correct location.
-Granted, the Black Panthers building where all the characters go into has changed dramatically since the 1970s, but its two neighboring buildings currently look about the same, and number 62 is even still a theater.
+Even though the Black Panthers building has changed dramatically since the 1970s, its two neighboring buildings currently look about the same, and number 62 is even still a theater.

 Dating back to 1890 for a cost of around $35,000, the building at 62 E 4th Street was originally conceived as a restaurant and lodging house by German immigrant, Victor Eckstein.
 The design included private quarters on the top floor for his 8-member family, along with a unique circular fire escape that ran down the front of the building, camouflaged by a perforated iron mesh.

 Eckstein’s restaurant operated out of the ground floor and basement for several years, but the building has basically served as a theater and meeting hall for most of its existence.
 Over the years, 62 E 4th Street has had a variety of different names, such as Astoria Hall, the Royal Playhouse, the Rodale Theater, the New York Theater Ensemble, and the Fortune Theatre (at which time Andy Warhol and his associate, Gerard Malangato, rented out the second floor to put on a series of male porno films).
-When The Anderson Tapes was filmed in the summer of 1970, the space was known as the Channel One Theatre (whose name you can sort of see in the film on the side of the marquee).
+When The Anderson Tapes was filmed in the summer of 1970, the space was known as the Channel One Theatre.
+(You can see the name on the side of the marquee in the scene.)

 Since the early 2000’s, this part of the East Village has experienced a revitalization of the theater scene, with a bunch of small venues lining both sides of East 4th Street between 2nd Avenue and Bowery.
 And as far as I can tell, 62 E 4th still houses a theater (along with a dance company and a karate studio).

-As to the apartment used by the surveillance team in this scene, I figure it was located on the second floor of 71 E 4th Street, across the street from the Black Panthers building.
-By my estimates, if looking at no. 71 from the street, the actors would have been looking out the third window from the right.
+As to the apartment used by the surveillance team in this scene, I estimate that it was located on the second floor of 71 E 4th Street, across the street from the Black Panthers building.
+If looking at no. 71 from the street, the actors would have been looking out the third window from the right.